 to the Protection of Civilian Persons in Time of War (Geneva Convention

-IV, 1949) and Additional Protocol I (1977) to the Geneva Convention
+IV, 1949) and the Protocol Additional to the Geneva Conventions

-the Hague Conventions of 1899 and 1907, the 1948 Convention on the
+(1966), the Hague Conventions of 1899 and 1907 with respect to the

 10. The Assembly underscores that the forcible transfer of children